 It costs less to rent a centerpiece than to buy one.
-Use our rental service and there's no running around to craft stores and such, searching for just the right look.
+Use our rental service and there's no running around to craft stores and shops, searching for just the right look.
 Buying centerpieces can be expensive...and what are you going to do with them once the reception is over?

 Start by selecting your vase or candelabra stand.
-Next, add the centerpiece treatments that compliment your wedding colors and overall wedding design.
-Create a centerpiece that is uniquely yours.
+Now add centerpiece treatments that compliment the colors, theme and texture of your wedding design.
+Our professional designers are glad to help you!

-A centerpiece treatment is the decorative adornment that's added to the container.
-Fresh flowers, ribbon, votive candles, feathers, jewels, mirrors, greenery, table runners and flower petals would be considered centerpiece treatments.
-The treatments can be used in any combination and are priced separately.
+Sample treatments would be fresh flowers, ribbon, votive candles, feathers, jewels, mirrors, greenery, table runners, flower petals and more.
+Treatments can be used in any combination and are priced separately.

-Use our complete service package and you won't have to worry about setting out and taking down centerpieces the day of your reception.
-Dealing with centerpieces is a more time consuming job than most people anticipate and can distract you from important social time.
+Use our complete service package and you won't have to worry about setting out and taking down centerpieces on the day of your reception.
+Dealing with centerpieces is a more time consuming job than most people anticipate and can distract from your once in a lifetime social time.

 Centerpiece Rentals - Design Ideas